-If Granny Smith apples are a little too tart for your liking and you find Galas a little too sugary, a new apple coming to market later this year promises to be just the right mix of tangy and sweet.
+If Granny Smith apples are a little too tart for your liking and you find Galas a little too sugary, a new apple that arrived on Sunday promises to be just the right mix of tangy and sweet.

-Coming to stores in December, the Cosmic Crisp apple is already generating a lot of buzz.
-That's because it's been in development for over two decades.
-Grown and bred by Washington State University's tree fruit breeding program, the Cosmic Crisp is a cross between Enterprise and Honeycrisp apples, but they look more like a Red Delicious.
+The Cosmic Crisp apple has been generating quite a buzz for a while now — because it's been in development for over two decades.
+Grown and bred by Washington State University's tree fruit breeding program, the Cosmic Crisp is a cross between Enterprise and Honeycrisp apples, but they look more like Red Delicious.

 According to those who developed the fruit, the new apple is described as being both firm and crisp, with a balanced flavor that's a bit tarter than a Honeycrisp.
 The large, juicy apple is not only good for eating plain, but its heartier texture also makes it ideal for baking.